F1CJN/ADF5355-ARDUINO-LCDShield/README.md

 # ADF5355-ARDUINO-LCDShield
-ADF5355 synthesizer is driven by an Arduino and LCD Schield by Alain Fort F1CJN and dave Brink (64 bits routines)
+ADF5355 synthesizer is driven by an Arduino and LCD Schield by Alain Fort F1CJN and Dave Brink (64 bits routines)